 - If you have a blog, use it to put up regular commentary about the property market in your location.
 You know what is happening in your area.
 Do something with that information and share it.
 Then link back the data into your social media channels.

-You can do most of these things from your home office, so adopt some new business strategies to grow your commercial real estate sales activities and horizons during this COVID19 event.
+You can do most of these things from your home office, so adopt some new business strategies to grow your commercial real estate sales activities and horizons.

 It will eventually come to an end, and your real estate business at that time can be a lot stronger because of it.
 Use the changes to the property market now to your fullest advantage.
 Don’t be left behind.